swartchris8/nlp-intro/README.md

 docker cp . $CONTAINER_ID:/home/jovyan/work
 ```
 4, Open the jupyter notebook in your browser and navigate to the work directory to open the jupyter notebook.

+#### Setup with Python

+Install requirements.txt on a Python 3.6 environment.

 ### Troubleshooting